veskem/femocs/README.md

 ## Testing and running FEMOCS
 The behavior of FEMOCS can be changed by changing the main files in **release** directory or modifing the configuration script.
 The sample script that also has PARCAS and HELMOD commands inside is located in **input/md.in**.

-FEMOCS executable that was built in **fortran**, **release** or **debug** mode should be run in FEMOCS main directory by
+FEMOCS executable that was built in **release**, **debug**, **test_f90** or **test_c**  mode should be run in FEMOCS main directory by

     $ ./release/femocs

 ## Visualization
 During the run FEMOCS writes couple of files to the **output** folder if *n_filewrite > 0* in configuration file.
 Those files can be used to estimate the validity of the results.
-Files with extension *.xyz* and *.movie* contain atomistic data and can be visualized in [OVITO](https://ovito.org/index.php/download). *.movie* files contain the data from many timesteps, *.xyz* files are the snapshots of a last full run.
-The files ending with *.vtk* contain the geometric data (mesh elements, faces etc) that can be visualized in [ParaView](http://www.paraview.org/download/).
+Files with extension *xyz* and *movie* contain atomistic data and can be visualized in [OVITO](https://ovito.org/index.php/download). *movie* files contain the data from many timesteps, *xyz* files are the snapshots of a last full run.
+The files ending with *vtk* contain the geometric data (mesh elements, faces etc) that can be visualized in [ParaView](http://www.paraview.org/download/).

+## Documentation
+To build FEMOCS documentation, first make sure [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html) is installed in the system.
+The documentation in pdf and html format will be generated with command

+    $ make doc